 In souvenir shops and stalls, it's always worth trying to do some serious haggling.
 For food shopping, local mini markets provide basic essentials, whilst the supermarkets found are similar to those we are used to at home.

 Upscale shopping is close to the port in the Alsancak area.
 Open 7 days a week.
-The large Migros supermarket is right accross the terminal.
+The large Migros supermarket is right across the terminal.

 Turkish food is amongst the best in the world.
 With enough climatic zones to grow most ingredients locally, there is a vast array of produce to excite and entice the palate.
 Besides its famous kebab dishes, there are many other traditional Turkish foods to choose from.
 Meze (appetisers) for which Turkey is justly famous, are a range of hundreds of small dishes from simple combinations such as cheese with melon to elaborately stuffed vegetables.
 These are served in all Turkish restaurants and are traditionally accompanied with Raki, a clear anise- flavoured spirit claimed to be Turkey's national alcoholic drink